+ How do i/we get started?

 + How does marriage counseling work?

 The work begins from our very first session together.
-I know you are in distress and you don't want to waist any time.
+I know you are in distress and you don't want to waste any time.

 We will start with a 90 minute couples assessment session during which I will answer questions you may have about any of the intake forms you will have filled out and the therapy process.
 Then you will share what brings you to marriage counseling, the common arguments you have, and I will ask some preliminary questions about you and the relationship (I will begin tracking where your relationship may be getting stuck).
 This session will help us determine if we are a good fit and if we feel ready to move forward.